Professional indemnity insurance

 • Business details (e.g. the total number of employees)

-• Financial information (e.g. annual revenue)
+• Financial information (e.g. annual revenue).

 What other types of business insurance should you consider?

-Public liability insurance*
+Public and product liability insurance cover

-Product liability insurance*
+Cyber liability insurance

 Who needs professional indemnity insurance?